 It’s extremely easy to set up on any blog or website.

-Their platform offers a ‘set it and forget it’ model whereby you don’t need to tweak many settings once it has been installed on your blog.
+Their platform offers a ‘set it and forget it’ model whereby you don’t need to tweak many settings once installed on your blog.

 There are no minimum traffic levels required.
 You can get approved even if your website has 0 hits.